Last updated: November 7th 2024

-The latest data from the Department for Business and Trade shows a 0.3% fall in the building material price index in July 2024.
-A second consecutive month of falling building material prices.
+The latest data from the Department for Business and Trade shows a 0.3% fall in the building material price index in September 2024.
+A fourth consecutive month of falling building material prices.

 Read on for the latest individual price changes, understand their causes and how they impact the construction sector.